Bijan-K/AI-Tech-Checkpoint/Directories/Code-Generation/README.md

 - [DevGpt](https://www.devgpt.com)

 > ???

 - [Devin?](https://x.com/cognition_labs/status/1767548763134964000?s=20)

 Welp.
 I don't think LLMs are suitable for logic but who knows what happens with enough scale.
-Would be funny to watch companies go brankrupted because they thought LLMs can actually reason tho.
+Would be funny to watch companies go bankrupted because they thought LLMs can actually reason tho.

 LLMs are token-predictors the best(after a lot of training) they can do is parrot someone else's logic in the form of text.